therealhiddenyeti/SaiaFlow-Mettler/roles/saia-flow/README.md

 This role supports the installation and configuration of the "saia-flow" solution.

 The role will:
-  1. install all required packages
+  1. Install all required packages
   2. Create required directories
   3. Deploy rclone.conf to support the FTP process
   4. Deploy supporting scripts
   5. Deploy a rc.local execution file
   6. Deploy rc-local.service definition
   7. Enable the rc-local service
   8. If the changes requires it, reboot the server
   9. Make sure rc-local service is running/started
   10. Make sure rc-local service is restarted if changed

 Requirements
 ------------

-This solution expects the Mettler Dimensioner running Ubuntu Server 20.04 and an available installation of InfluxDB.
+This solution expects the Mettler Dimensioner running a version of Ubuntu Server compatible with Ansible and an available installation of InfluxDB.

 Role Variables
 --------------